hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 You can override the default Log Analytics ContainerLog schema to ContainerLogV2 by setting the `experimental.oms_agent_containerlog_schema_version` input variable to `v2`.

-### Windows Node Support

-> **Important**
-> Teams must seek approval from their business unit Architect and IOG Architecture before using Windows node pools.

-Windows Node support is **best effort** and is currently significantly limited, Windows node pools do not include platform `daemonsets` such as the Prometheus metrics exporter, Fluent Bit log collection or Azure AD Pod Identity.
-In the interim it is expected teams provide their own support for these features, e.g. use Azure Container Insights for log collection.
-Services provided by the AKS platform **should** work but have not been tested, including `kube-proxy`, CSI drivers and Calico network policy.

-As of AKS `v1.25` the default AKS Windows version will be Windows Server 2022 which hasn't had any testing due to the lack of available resources, please make sure that you've updated your `node_os` inputs to specify the version of Windows required before upgrading to AKS `v1.25`.

-There may be other requirements or specific configuration required for Windows nodes, yet to be identified.
-We encourage teams to identify, report and contribute code and documentation to improve support going forward.

-To enable Windows support you need to set `experimental = { windows_support = true }`.

 ### Custom OS Configuration

 To enable experimental support for [OS custom configuration](https://learn.microsoft.com/en-us/azure/aks/custom-node-configuration#linux-os-custom-configuration) you can set `experimental = { node_group_os_config = true }` and then add an `os_config` block to applicable `node_groups` objects.